-3.3.2 Alternative Voice Communications
+3.3.2 Alternative Voice and Additional Interpersonal Communication Methodss.
+The dispatch voice system-(All Call and manual dial) is designed to provide voice communications during normal circumstances.
+Should In the event the PJM primary All Call System, Manual Dial, and Facsimile Communication Interpersonal Communication methods fail, the following systems may provide alternative communication capabilities in the event the normal system is not effective for some reason:

-The dispatch voice system (All Call and manual dial) is designed to provide voice communications during normal circumstances.
-Should the PJM primary All Call System, Manual Dial, and Facsimile Communication fail, the following systems provide alternative communication capabilities in the event the normal system is not effective for some reason:
+- Satellite Telephones

 - Business Voice System

-- Cellular Telephones
+- · Cellular Telephones

 - Satellite Telephones